-All complaints must be reported to directors, Gary or Steve Bloom.
+All complaints must be reported to Directors.
 Any complaint or report of harassment is serious and will be acted upon promptly.
-As owner/directors of this program we accept full responsibility to maintain a harassment free work environment.
+As Directors of this program we accept full responsibility to maintain a harassment free work environment.
 To that end, we will: